-Imagine my surprise when a national sales manager said to 60 of his top associates, “At lunch the sales team and I agreed that we have no idea how we managed to sell anything before we met Patricia!”
-He told me, “It takes a year for us to gain the opportunity to deliver an hour’s presentation to a small group of executives from a prospective client company.
-At that point a new relationship is worth between five to ten million dollars a year to us.”
+Imagine my surprise when the national sales manager said to 60 of his top associates, “At lunch the sales team and I agreed, we have no idea how we managed to sell anything before we met Patricia!”
+He told me, “It takes a year for us to get the opportunity to deliver an hour presentation to a small group of executives from a prospective client company.
+At that point a new relationship is worth between $5 and 10 million dollars to our us.”

 Instead he said, “If we have a run-through in the back of Joan’s car, we’re lucky.”

-It’s common practice for companies in all industries to invest time and money to make sure their sales associates know all about their territories, the company history, the products they sell, and the competitive marketplace.
-They often stop short, however, in preparing their associates to design and deliver persuasive sales presentations that focus on what their prospects are interested in hearing.
+It’s common practice for companies in all industries to invest time and money making sure their sales associates know all about their territories, the company history, the products they sell, and the competitive marketplace.
+However, they often stop short in preparing their associates to design and deliver persuasive sales presentations that focus on what their prospects are interested in hearing.